Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/_index.en.md

 It also serves the purpose of the required documentation apprentices in Norway are supposed to do. :flushed:

 Here are lists of stuff I'll be writing about here;
-:x: not started :construction: marks work in progress :white_check_mark: marks complete!
+:x: marks not started :construction: marks work in progress :white_check_mark: marks complete!

 ## Programming
 ### Python